jatinselmokar/jatinselmokar.github.io/_portfolio/covid-eda.md

 *Note: Click on "Play" to see the animation.*
 <iframe width="800" height="450" frameborder="0" scrolling="no" src="//plotly.com/~jatins/1.embed"></iframe>

-## World Map - Confirmed Cases
+### World Map - Confirmed Cases

-Interactive world map built using the plotly's choropleth feature!
+The interactive world map is built using the plotly's choropleth feature to visualize the confirmed case count all around the world .
+To adjust to the non-uniform range of values, the confirmed case count has been converted to log scale.

 {% include confirmedcasesworldmap.html %}